rinpharma/r-pharma/content/post/2022-02-02-workshops2021/index.md

 ## R/Pharma Workshops

 During R/Pharma 2021 we were excited to host 14 free workshops along with the conference.
 Workshops ran for 2-4 hours and were hosted by members of the community.
-The workshops are one of the highlights of R/Pharma and we are indebted to the hosts who prepare and host them, highlighting the community effort the R/Pharma fosters.
+The workshops are one of the highlights of R/Pharma and we are indebted to the hosts who prepare them, highlighting the community effort that R/Pharma fosters.
 Over 1000 people attended an R/Pharma workshop in 2021.

 If you are interested in contibuting a workshop in 2022 please reach out to R/Pharma via email (info@rinpharma.com) or our [contact page](https://rinpharma.com/contact/)